avmjs/vapdeploy/README.md

 ### Available Plugins

-Here are some available plugins for `ethdeploy`.
+Here are some available plugins for `vapdeploy`.
 The main one will most likely be the `JSONMinifier` plugin, used to minify output JSON.
-Note, these plugins come with ethdeploy and are fed in through the options object of your deployment module (if you use a type `Function` module).
+Note, these plugins come with vapdeploy and are fed in through the options object of your deployment module (if you use a type `Function` module).

-  - `JSONMinifier`: minifies output JSON from ethdeploy
+  - `JSONMinifier`: minifies output JSON from vapdeploy
-  - `JSONExpander`: expands output JSON from ethdeploy
+  - `JSONExpander`: expands output JSON from vapdeploy
   - `JSONFilter`: filters the JSON output to `address`, `bytecode`, `interface`, `transactionObject` and `inputs` properties.
   - `IncludeContracts` includes selected contracts from the build process and includes them in a special `contracts` environment